Opinion | There is no Trumpism. There is only Trump.

 He also fascinated as a wealthy guy who talked like a working-class guy, a rare breed these days.
 “A poor person’s idea of a rich person,” his critics sniffed, which was exactly right and, indeed, the point: Working-class voters like and trust people who seem like them, for the same reason that the professional class dropped into a dead swoon before Barack Obama’s impeccable credentials, soaring rhetoric and mediocre record of concrete accomplishment.

 But also, Trump was just famous.
 He got billions of dollars’ worth of free media partly because he was compulsively watchable but also simply because he is Donald Trump, celebrity buffoon, rather than, say, Scott Walker, sad-eyed governor of one of 50 states.
-Disaffected voters who had watched “The Apprentice” for season after season felt like they knew Trump.
+Disaffected voters who had watched “The Apprentice” for season after season felt as though they knew Trump.
 And just as we like and trust people who resemble us, we also like and trust our old friends.
 When these people flooded the primaries to vote for their friend, the GOP went along because political parties are ultimately there to win elections, not make principled, pyrrhic gestures.

 Obviously, that didn’t work out so well in practice.
 As president, Trump’s greatest policy achievements were helping the Republican Party establishment appoint exactly the sort of judges, and enact the sort of tax cuts, they’d been planning before he entered politics.
 The Trumpier stuff was abandoned, or done via executive orders that are now being busily undone.